shervinea/cheatsheet-translation/vi/cs-230-convolutional-neural-networks.md

 <br>

-**47. Softmax â€• The softmax step can be seen as a generalized logistic function that takes as input a vector of scores xâˆˆRn and outputs a vector of output probability pâˆˆRn through a softmax function at the end of the architecture.
+**47. Softmax ― The softmax step can be seen as a generalized logistic function that takes as input a vector of scores x∈Rn and outputs a vector of output probability p∈Rn through a softmax function at the end of the architecture.
 It is defined as follows:**

 &#10230;